jundalisay/spblist/content/en/research/paracelsus/dictionary/a.md

 Artetiscus is he that wants any member.

-Arthoicum is red oyle, artificially extracted out of the rootes of Hearbs digested with bread in dung.
+Arthoicum is red oyle, artificialy extracted out of the rootes of Hearbs digested with bread in dung.

 Asaphatum is an itch bred betwixt the skin, and the flesh, like worms: and if the skinne bee crushed, long threds with black heads come forth.